 The Authority makes and purchases single family mortgage loans for financing and/or refinancing (including the refinancing of any existing single family mortgage loan and any equity in the single family residential housing in excess of any such existing single family mortgage loan) the rehabilitation or ownership or both of owner-occupied single family residential housing consisting of not more than four dwelling units, including condominium units, intended for occupancy by persons and households of low and moderate income.
-As stated above, effective April 1, 2008, the Authority suspended the financing of single family mortgage loans that refinanced single family homes.
+As stated above, effective April 1, 2008, the Authority suspended the financing of single family mortgage loans that refinanced single family homes; however, the Authority expects that the Fannie Mae Mortgage Loans will include mortgage loans that refinance single family homes.
 Single family mortgage loans will be originated and purchased pursuant to the Authority's origination system as described below.
-If the Authority is unable to utilize all of the proceeds of bonds to make or purchase mortgage loans, the Authority may exercise its right, or may be required by the Code, to apply such unused proceeds to redeem bonds.
+If the Authority is unable to utilize all of the proceeds of bonds issued to make or purchase mortgage loans, the Authority may exercise its right, or may be required by the Code, to apply such unused proceeds to redeem bonds.